 - 1/2 cup water

 The difference between this curry and any other Indian curry is that it does not use onions or tomatoes.
-We start with finely chopping the garlic, ginger, and chili.
+We start by finely chopping the garlic, ginger, and chili.
 You can seed the chili if you prefer it to be milder or you can skip it completely.
 It will not make much of a difference in the flavour.
 Chop the chicken thighs into bite size pieces and place them in a separate bowl.
 Set everything aside.

 Other Chicken Recipes you will Like:

 Heat a large pan and bring it to medium heat.
 Do not add anything to it.
 Add half the whole cumin seeds (1 teaspoon) to the pan and toast them.
 You will be able to smell an earthy flavour as soon as they start to toast.
 Toss them around in the pan and allow them to toast for about 2-3 minutes.
 Remove them from the pan and set them aside.
+They will be used later in the recipe.
+Be sure to store them in a dry bowl or plate, so they don’t get soggy.
+The idea is to have the crunchy when we use them in the end.

 Now we can add the olive oil to the pan.
 Let it heat up and once it’s ready, add the remaining whole cumin seeds, whole black pepper, and whole cardamom pods to the pan and allow them to pop.
 Again you will smell that earthy flavour, but a slightly more pungent smell as they pop.
 Add the garlic, ginger, and chili to the pan and cook them for about 3-4 minutes or until the moisture has disappeared and they have browned.

-Add the chicken thighs to the pan and toss them in so that they are coated with the garlic mix.
+Next, add the chicken thighs to the pan and toss them in so that they are coated with the garlic mix.
 Add salt to taste and cook for about 4-5 minutes allowing the rawness of the chicken to disappear.
 Once the chicken has started to turn whitish, we know it’s cooked enough and we can move on to the next step.

 Here is a list of my favourite accompaniments for this curry: